Criticism of Swaminarayan sect

 Criticism of the Swaminarayan sect is varied from opposition of worship of Sahajanand Swami (or Swaminarayan) as God to opposition of his teachings on non-violence.

 Early criticism

 Several years after the establishment of the sect, the 19th-century Hindu reformer Dayananda Saraswati questioned the acceptance of Sahajanand Swami aka Swaminarayan as God in the sect.
-In the view of Dayananda, it was a historical fact that Sahajananda decked himself out as Narayan to gain disciples.
+In the view of Dayananda, it was a historical fact that Sahajanand decked himself out as Narayan to gain disciples.
 He was disapproving towards the idea that visions of Swaminarayan could establish a path to attaining perfection.
 Accused of deviating from the Vedas, his followers were criticised by Dayanand for the illegal collection of wealth and the "practice of frauds and tricks."

 Swaminarayan was criticized for receiving large gifts from his followers after renouncing the world and assuming leadership of the fellowship.
 Swaminarayan responded that he accepts gifts because "it was appropriate for the person to give" and to satisfy the devotion of his followers but he did not seek it out of personal desire.